5 Quick Easy Holiday Tips

 I know it’s really hard to navigate tech boundaries with our kids (which is a whole different positive parenting lesson series), but here’s some ideas to keep presents healthy if you are going to gift “tech”.

 - If you give a phone or i-pad or laptop, label it as a family gift that Sally gets to be in charge of as long as she can keep agreements about using it responsibility.
 Should they forget the agreements, the phone / ipad / laptop will take a “charging break” or be used for other family business until Mom / Dad feel like it’s time to “try again”.

 - Example: To The Snyder Family (care of Sally), Love, Mom & Dad (or Santa)

-- Teach kids how to "self-manage" screen time if you're going to gift any kind of screen for Christmas.
+- Teach kids how to “self-manage” screen time if you’re going to gift any kind of screen for Christmas.
 Make an agreement & let them be in charge of the management system.
-This article by my dear friend & educator Susie Walton gives more details.
+Check out episode 19 of the Fresh Start Family show for more info on this topic!

 - Keep tech OUT of the bedrooms – yes, NO tech in the bedrooms from day ONE if you can.
 Common spaces like the living room, the kitchen table, the playroom, etc. are fair game, but resist the temptation to let kids take electronics into the bedroom.

-- If you're kids are using tech in their rooms already & still young, have a talk with them to say "in 2019, we've got some new rules that we need to agree on in order to keep tech devices around".
+- If your kids are using tech in their rooms already & still young, have a talk with them to say “this year, we’ve got some new rules that we need to agree on in order to keep tech devices around”.
 Transitioning can be tough, but trust me on this one parents, tech in bedrooms is asking for trouble & just NOT something our kids NEED to be happy.